-Medicines will not be administered unless we have the written permission of parents.
+Medicines will not be administered unless they are prescribed by a Doctor and we have the written permission of parents.
 Medicines forms are available form the school office.

 In the event of a child coming into school with medicines without a permission slip, we will attempt to gain consent for administration over the phone.
-If we are unable to contact parents this way then the medicine will not be administered.
+If we are unable to contact parents this way, then the medicine will not be administered.